First Home Savings Account (FHSA)

 Make deposits and review your progress

 Put your money into the investment, or multiple investments, that you chose.
-Be aware that an over contribution will result in a penalty tax.
+Be aware that an over contribution will result in a penalty tax.6

-Over time, you should see your investment grow.
-As time passes, continue to make contributions and even add different types of investments to the mix so you can save and earn more.
+Over time, you could see your investment grow.
+As time passes, continue to make contributions and even add different types of investments to the mix so you could save and earn more.

 Book a portfolio review